Styria (Slovenia): History

 After World War II, Yugoslav authority over the region was established and Slovene Styria became an integral part of the Socialist Republic of Slovenia.
 According to prior decisions made by the Anti-Fascist Council of the People's Liberation of Yugoslavia, an expulsion of the remaining ethnic German population was carried out, regardless of their links to the Nazi regime.

 Between the 1950s and 1970s, many areas of the region underwent rapid industrialization.
 Towns like Maribor, Celje, and Velenje became among the most important industrial centers of Slovenia and Yugoslavia.

 Statistical division

-Lower Styria has no official status as an administrative or statistical unit within Slovenia, although it is widely considered a traditional region.
+Lower Styria has no official status as an administrative or statistical unit within Slovenia.
+In 2005, the country was divided into 12 statistical regions.
 The bulk of Lower Styria is subdivided between the Drava Statistical Region (podravska statistična regija) with its seat in Maribor, and the Savinja Statistical Region (savinjska statistična regija) with its seat in Celje.
 Smaller areas of Lower Styria are included in: